Best things to do in Rothenburg ob der Tauber will easily convince you, a visit to Rothenburg is well worth your time when traveling around Germany.

 Rothenburg also offers a really cool and unique city tour, where your guide will be the night watchman.
 The tour starts 8pm and will for sure be a nice and one of a little bit different things to do in Rothenburg.

-Hotel recommendation: We stayed only few steps from the old town and the town walls.
+Hotel recommendation: One of the best things to do in Rothenburg is to stay in hotel, close to the old town.
+We stayed only few steps from the old town and the town walls.
 Hotel Alterego was amazing and one of a kind for sure.
 The old city house is now a boutique hotel.
 The hotel’s front desk is in a building next door, so the ground floor is actually a big living and dining room, with refrigerators you can use for your own food and beverages.
 There is even still and sparking water, coffee and tea available for free.
 Hotel Alterego has a big private parking and free WI-FI too.
 Breakfast is not included though, but if you will pay extra for it, you will not be sorry, as it is really rich, diverse and tasty.

 Rothenburg ob der Tauber lies at the German romantic road, which many visit with their campervans.
 You will find some park and drive spots on the outskirt of the city and also 2 camping spots, which are just 5-10 minutes by foot from the old town center.